 Note on choosing your camera: As with anything, you get what you pay for.
 The most important specifications to focus on are the following: Photo quality, trigger speed, and battery life.
 We highly recommend either the Bushnell Trophy Cam models or the Reconyx models.
 We would highly discourage purchasing the 'cheaper cameras' (For example: Wildgame innovations, Cuddeback).
 While they do 'function', they typically have a slower trigger speed (time it takes for the camera to take a photo or video after being triggered), lower photo quality, and shorter battery life.
 From the recommended models, below is a list of pros and cons for each camera:

-Reconyx Models - Very fast trigger speed (0.2 seconds), great photo quality, very good battery life (up to 1 year on a set of lithium batteries), no video capability (but utilizes rapidfire technology)
+Reconyx Models - Very fast trigger speed (0.2 seconds), great photo quality, very good battery life (up to 1 year on a set of lithium batteries), no video capability on most models (but utilizes Rapidfire technology)

-Fast trigger speed (0.6 seconds), good photo quality, good battery life
+Bushnell Trophy Cam Models - Fast trigger speed, good photo quality, good battery life

 We are more than happy to work with you to help you purchase the camera and accessories you need from the best possible sources.
 Just let us know how we can be of assistance.